openlattice/openlattice-help-site-old/_guides/linking.md

 ## Choose property types to link

 Select the properties you want to use for the linking.
 For example, you may want to link two datasets by offense code.
-Select the property, and then choose at least 2 entity sets you want to link with that property using the dropdown menu.
+Select the property, and then choose at least 2 datasets to link across that contain the offense code property.
 Click "Add Links".

 {%
   include image.html